gdiaz3/DatabaseDesignProject/README.md

 #Project 1
 #49Delivers.
 This is a food delivery application
-Gramiani Alexander Diaz
+by Gramiani Alexander Diaz
-Table of contents
+****Table of contents****
-Introduction
+1. Introduction
-Use case
+2. Use case
-Business Rules
+3. Business Rules
-EERD
+4. EERD
-MySQL Queries (three)
+5. MySQL Queries (three)
-Trigger
+6. Trigger
-Stored Procedure
+7. Stored Procedure
-Web/App implementation (optional) or description of future work MySQL dump
+8. Web/App implementation (optional) or description of future work
+9. MySQL dump